Aportio/itsm-rest-api-reference/README.md

 be mapped into the optional `custom_fields` dictionary that can be part of those resources.

+## Authentication

+The API specification does to mandate a particular kind of authentication.
+Aportio's client for this API is designed to be flexible and over time support different authentication mechanisms, as required by customers or 3rd parties who implement the generic API backend.

+Currently, Aportio's API client supports two authentication methods:

+* `None`: No keys or passwords of any kind are passed through.
+Obviously, this should not be used in production, but may be useful during development.
+* `API-key`: A key/value pair is sent in an HTTP header as part of each REST request.
+The name of the key (header) as well as the value is configurable.

+When a customer or 3rd party has implemented the generic API backend, they should let Aportio staff know the authentication type and any additional parameters, so that it can be configured by Aportio on its production system.

+For example, let's say the implementor of the backend API chooses `API-key` as the authentication method and requires a header named `x-my-auth-key` with a value of `abc123-some-secret-xyz`.
+After communicating those values to Aportio, the client will be configured to send this information with each request.
+It would appear similar to this:

+    GET /<some-url>
+    Accept: 'application/json'
+    Content-type: application/json
+    x-my-auth-key: abc123-some-secret-xyz

+    ...

+The backend implementation can then use this header to authenticate requests from the Aportio production site to the backend.

+Note that the reference implementation of the API backend in this repository here does not support or expect ANY authentication.

 ## Current limitations / TODO

 * Authentication of any kind is not yet implemented.